How Dietary Guidance Can Help

 The Corn Myth

 One of the most common pet food myths is that corn is a “bad” ingredient.
 In reality, corn is a great nutritional package.
 It is a source of highly digestible protein and provides fibres essential to digestive health.
-It’s also an excellent source of B complex vitamins, vitamin E and vitamin A, as well minerals including zinc and manganese.
+It’s also an excellent source of B complex vitamins, vitamin E and vitamin A, as well as minerals including zinc and manganese.